 This tool is feature-rich, boasting live event search, a set of preconfigured critical security alerts, preconfigured threat detection, user access controls, around-the-clock compliance monitoring, downloadable reports for compliance monitoring, compliance posture comparison, customized messaging for control suppressions, and remediation steps for failed controls.
 You can access a free trial here.

 - Starts at $5/month

 Scalyr is a fully unified data platform and covers your traces, metrics, logs, and signals all in one place.
-I find Scalyr’s approach to data representation particularly appealing.
+I find the approach Scalyr takes to data representation particularly appealing.
 The graphs are visual, colorful, and arranged to optimize ease of interpretation.
 You can expand individual graphs to drill down into key metrics.
-This includes CPU load average, CPU usage, desk usage, memory usage, network bandwidth, disk request rates, disk request bandwidth, average disk request latency, and much more.
+This includes CPU load average, CPU usage, disk usage, memory usage, network bandwidth, disk request rates, disk request bandwidth, average disk request latency, and much more.

 The Scalyr interface is nice and simple, with the top bar divided into five tabs: “Logs,” “Search,” “Dashboards,” “Alerts,” and “Docs.”
 The most notable thing about Scalyr is its scalability.
 It was built for the cloud, which means it can support machine data at massive scale.
 It’s also easy to set up and has barely any learning curve associated with it.

 The main disadvantage of Scalyr is its focus on the cloud.
 When it comes to log monitoring for alternative environments, it isn’t as impressive.
 A live demo of Scalyr is available, as is a fully functional 30-day free trial.

 Three plans available:

 - Silver: $99